 Cracking . . . a lively, rambunctious read - SUNDAY EXPRESS on THE FAIR FIGHT

-Anna Freeman is a lecturer in Creative Writing at Bath Spa University as well as a multiple slam-winning performance poet who has appeared at festivals across Britain including Latitude and Glastonbury.
+Anna Freeman is an associate lecturer in Creative Writing at Bath Spa University as well as a multiple slam-winning performance poet who has appeared at festivals across Britain including Latitude and Glastonbury.
 She lives in Bristol.
 Her first novel, THE FAIR FIGHT, was shortlisted for the Authors' Club Best First Novel award.